 How to best treat red eye depends on the cause.
 Although over-the-counter eye drops or a cool compress may provide relief, it is best to seek out medical attention especially if the redness persists for more than 24 hours.

-Michigan Eye Institute has five convenient locations to better serve you.
-Call or go online to schedule an appointment today!
+Michigan Eye Institute has six convenient locations in MI to better serve you.
+Book an appointment online or give us a call today!